TRACE MINERAL MANAGEMENT

 Material and methods

-Using 52 Holstein cows in a replicated 4 × 4 Latin square design with periods of 21 days, 4 treatments differing in their sources of Cu, Zn, and Mn were tested: sulphate form (STM), IntelliBond hydroxy form (HTM), a mix of sulfate and organic chelate forms (70 and 30%, respectively, STM70/OTM30), and a mix of IntelliBond hydroxy and organic chelate forms (70 and 30%, respectively, HTM70/OTM30).
+Using 52 Holstein cows in a replicated 4 × 4 Latin square design with periods of 21 days, 4 treatments differing in their sources of Cu, Zn, and Mn were tested: sulphate form (STM), IntelliBond hydroxy form (HTM), a mix of sulfate and organic chelate forms (70 and 30%, respectively, STM70/OTM30), and a mix of Selko IntelliBond hydroxy and organic chelate forms (70 and 30%, respectively, HTM70/OTM30).

 Figure 2: Effect of trace mineral source on NDF digestibility.